Chapter 1 Intro to R and RStudio

 ## [1] 4

-Noticed that both the code (the first part) and what the code outputs (the second part) are shown.
-Throughout this book code outputs will be proceeded by ##.
+Notice that both the code (the first part) and what the code outputs (the second part) are shown.
+Throughout this book code outputs will be preceded by ##.
 You can run code directly from the console.
 It’s handy for short and sweet snippets of code, something that can be typed in a single line.
 Examples of this is the install.packages() function, or to use R as a calculator:

 2 * 3